MaxDobisz/Physiotherapist-business-website/README.md

 See the live version of [Physiotherapist Business Website](https://www.alejandrotorresphysiotherapy.com/).

-This website provides information about a physiotherapy business, including their experience, location, opening and closing hours, and contact information.
+This website provides information about a physiotherapy business, including their experience, location, opening hours, and contact information.
 Visitors can also use an email form to send messages directly to the business.

 **Main features**:
 - Presentation of the range of physiotherapy services